ioulian/frontend-workflow/README.md

 - (LOW PRIO) Change lazy loading to this way: https://addyosmani.com/blog/lazy-loading/
 - (LOW PRIO) Check how to remove dependency code in another .js file that is already stand alone module (see expendable and accordion => expandable is included in accordion)
 - (MED PRIO) Add prefetch tags to HTML for CSS and JS
+- (MED PRIO) Fix JS breakpoint on IE11 and Edge

 ## Possible libraries/workflows